 Lisa L. Cagle is a cross-sector innovator with over a decade of non-profit experience in the St. Louis region.
 She is an enthusiastic and strategic systems-thinker, who brings together expertise in research and policy analysis, public health and the built environment, community education, and sustainable development to reframe problems and offer innovative and cost-effective solutions for clients and the larger St. Louis community.

 Lisa’s curiosity-driven approach to life has gained her a wide range of experiences in fields from sustainable development to government relations and strategic partnerships.
-She has an M.A. in Philosophy from UMSL, and has conducted research toward her Ph.D. in Social Political Philosophy from Washington University in St. Louis, with a focus on local governmental policy and the built environment.
-Lisa is President-Elect of the Board for local non-profit earthday365, she is co-chair of the Transportation Working Group for the OneSTL regional sustainability initiative, and co-chair of the Chronic Disease and the Built Environment working group for the St. Louis Community Health Improvement Plan (CHIP) led jointly by the City and County Health Departments.
+She has an M.A. in Philosophy from UMSL, and has conducted research toward her Ph.D. in Social Political Philosophy from Washington University in St. Louis, with a focus on local governmental policy and the built environment, and social epistemology.
+Lisa serves as Board President for Assisi House, a St. Louis non-profit whose mission is to provide housing for unhoused or housing insecure individuals in small, communal settings where each person is treated with dignity and respect.
+She also serves as Past-President of the Board for local sustainability focused non-profit earthday365.